-Denise is a ScreenCraft Top 50 Finalist, a Final Draft Big Break Semi-finalist, a Roadmap Writers Top 25 Finalist and has placed at AFF and the Academy Nicholl Fellowship.
-Her short film, 3 Down, won the Shedunnit Short Script Competition at WOFFF.
+Denise is an Academy Nicholl Fellowship Quarterfinalist, a Final Draft Big Break Semifinalist, and a PAGE Award Winner.
 Her radio play, The Last PTA Meeting, won the Little Wonder Radio Play Competition.
 Denise won the Raindance Pitching Competition, January 2021, following a general anaesthetic!
-Denise is represented by Peter MacFarlane of MacFarlane Chard.
+She is represented by Peter MacFarlane of MacFarlane Chard.

 About Denise

-Denise lives in Dublin with her family where she regularly dreams of sunshine, a life without cooking and her novels being made into movies.
+Denise lives in Dublin where she regularly dreams of sunshine, a life without cooking and her novels being made into movies.

 Denise has been a nurse, china restorer, pharmaceutical sales rep, public relations officer, entrepreneur and college lecturer.
 Her most difficult job was checkout girl, though it did inspire a short story.